-As Baltimore personal injury lawyers experienced in handling traffic-related injury cases, the attorneys at Lebowitz & Mzhen, LLC, know that any kind of bodily injury received in a traffic accident could likely have been prevented were it not for the negligent actions of another individual.
+As Baltimore personal injury lawyers experienced in handling traffic-related injury cases, the attorneys at Lebowitz & Mzhen Personal Injury Lawyers, know that any kind of bodily injury received in a traffic accident could likely have been prevented were it not for the negligent actions of another individual.
 Furthermore, any fatality that results from carelessness or outright reckless behavior is unacceptable and the victim’s family should be allowed to recover damages from the loss of their loved one.
 In either instance -- severe bodily injury or death – Maryland’s legal statutes provide victims and their families with recourse.

 Of course, nobody disputes that physical injury, regardless of how it comes about, is never a welcome event.
 When someone is badly hurt in a car or trucking-related traffic wreck there is little that can be done to go back and change the course of events, however, a qualified personal injury attorney can help victims recover the cost of medical treatment and other related expenses.